by-jp/www.byjp.me/content/notes/twitter/4325536993/index.md

 - imported
 - from-twitter
 ---
 Chuffed I managed to replace my MacBook's keyboard all on my lonesome.
-And nothing broke\!
+And nothing broke!